18 Nov 2010

 Hilary has been training at a ballet dancer, and considered very promising.
 However, she does not like hard work, and thinks it's far more fun to do tap dancing and acrobatics as a 'Wintle's wonder'.
 Rachel, who is more serious, is horrified that Hilary would consider anything other than ballet - and her attitude leads to some unfortunate misunderstandings.
 Rachel herself, who is not talented at dancing, has no desire at all to be a 'wonder', but must train along with the others.

 Noel Streatfeild had a great gift for characterisation, and I found myself very much liking both Rachel and Hilary.
-Some of the less likeable characters are rather stereotyped, and naturally Dulcie was going to have her come-uppance at the end - I could see were the last chapters were leading, since the theme is similar to others by the same author, but it was very well done.
+Some of the less likeable characters are rather stereotyped, and naturally Dulcie is going to have her come-uppance at the end.
+I could see where the last chapters were leading, since the theme is similar to others by the same author, but it was very well done.

 All in all, I enjoyed it.
 Recommended to anyone who likes this kind of light-weight children's fiction.
 Still in print in the UK and US, as well as being more widely available second-hand than I had expected.